vimarsh244/mywebsite-hugo/Vimarsh/content/posts/2021-02-18-farmer-protests-explained.md

 date: 2021-02-18T05:08:11+00:00
 excerpt: Why is the reason behind Farmer Protests?
 This is my quest, trying to understand the Farm Laws and correlate it with the protests, which have been going on since November 2020.
 This is my journey to understand it and my opinion on what actually should be done.
 url: /blog/farmer-protests-explained/
-featured_image: /wp-content/uploads/2021/02/farmer-wheat-crop-2260636.jpg
-rank_math_seo_score:
-  - 86
-rank_math_internal_links_processed:
-  - 1
-rank_math_pillar_content:
-  - off
-rank_math_facebook_enable_image_overlay:
-  - off
-rank_math_facebook_image_overlay:
+images:
-  - play
+  - /wp-content/uploads/2021/02/farmer-wheat-crop-2260636.jpg

-rank_math_description:
+description:
-  - What is the reason behind the Farmer Protests?
+  What is the reason behind the Farmer Protests?
 This is my quest, trying to understand the Farm Laws and correlate it with the protests, which have been going on since November 2020.
 This is my journey to understand it and my opinion on what actually should be done.
-rank_math_focus_keyword:
-  - farmer protests,farmer protests in india explained,india farmer protests explained,farmer protests explained,farmer protests 2020

 categories:
   - Article
   - Opinion